Personal Cybersecurity Best Practices for Associations

 9. Always use a VPN

-Best practice: Use your mobile phone as a hotspot if a VPN is not available.
+Best practice: Use your cell network if you don’t have a VPN handy.

 10. Review Your Online Accounts & Credit Reports Regularly